Seyi-Akinsanya/Superstore-Weekly-Revenue-Report/Business Requirements Documentation.md

 - All **monetary values** are in **USD**.
 - Sales forecasts are **updated quarterly**, but weekly reports **compare actual vs forecast**.
-- Drill-through capabilities are available **only for category, sub-category, and regional views**.
+- Drill-through capabilities are available **only for sub-category and regional views**.

 ---